zilexa/Homeserver/docker/README.md

 - Go to http://SERVERIP:3000 and walkthrough the initial wizard.
 See here for tips.
 Then go to Filters > DNS Rewrites and add your local domains one by one, each pointing to your SERVERIP without portnumbers.
 - In your home router, replace all DNS addresses (usually under "DHCP"), only your SERVERIP should be listed (there is no such thing as a backup DNS, secondary DNS can be used anytime so remove it).
 - Now disable/enable your server network connection, check if you can access websites and refresh AdGuard page.
 Stats should show some activity.
 - Go to `http://go.o/`, this is your server start page!
-Go to Settings > Docker > Enable API, leave settings and notice all your apps are there, configure your Bookmarks at will.
+It's simple, shows status of your services and allows you to access them.
+There are no configuration options, just the labels in your docker-compose.yml file.
+For a dashboard with lots of features and configuration options, consider [Dashy by Lizzy](https://github.com/Lissy93/dashy).
 ***

 ## Common Docker management tasks